 Always brush your tongue

+In order to achieve whole mouth health; you need to start thinking about tongue, cheeks and gums as well as your teeth.
 Bacteria loves to live in your mouth, with much of it living on your tongue which easily transfers back onto your teeth after brushing.
 So when you’ve finished brushing your teeth, spend 20-30 seconds brushing your tongue.
 Most toothbrushes now offer a tongue-brush on the back.

 Don’t forget to floss